lundstroem/snibbetracker/res/readme.txt

 Axx - (left amplitud, right amplitud) can be used for amplitude, pan och turning off a tone.
 Bxx - downsample sweep down (linear, sweep) Works best on noise channel.
 Choose either linear or sweep.
 Cxx - downsample sweep up (linear, sweep) Works best on noise channel.
 Choose either linear or sweep.
 Dxx - ends pattern.
+D11 - jump to next pattern and reset tempo seq.
+D1x - reset tempo seq.
+D2x - switch tempo_seq column. x = tempo seq column (0-5).
 Exx - pitch up (fast, slow) Works on non-noise channels.
 Both values can be combined to increase effect.
 Fxx - pitch down (fast, slow) Works on non-noise channels.
 Both values can be combined to increase effect.

-BPM - beats per minute.
 Amp - master amplitude, used both for previewing and exporting.
 Shows red if clipping.
 Active - number of active pattern rows.
 Rows - number of active rows in patterns.
 Arp - arpeggio speed.
-Swing - swing amount.
 Preview - toggle for if notes should be audiable when playing on the keyboard.
-Beat - row interval to highlight in track.
+Tempo - open tempo editor.
+Credits - show credits.

 changelog
 ----------------
 build 14 - 2015-05-27 20.24
 - fixed resetting bugs of voices and instrument effects.